InteractiveComputerGraphics/SPlisHSPlasH/doc/build_from_source.md

 ### Run Executable

 Execute "bin/SPHSimulator.exe" to start the simulator and select a scene file to run the simulation.
-Alrernatively, you can start the simulation in the command line:
+Alternatively, you can start the simulation in the command line:

 ```
 ./SPHSimulator ../data/Scenes/DoubleDamBreak.json
 ```

+The command loads the selected scene.
+To start the simulation disable the pause mode by clicking the checkbox or pressing [Space].
+More hotkeys are listed [here](getting_started.md).

 ### Using Bindings